Jake Burger Player Props: Marlins vs. Astros

-The Miami Marlins, including Jake Burger (.350 on-base percentage in past 10 games, 57 points above season-long percentage), take on starting pitcher Framber Valdez and the Houston Astros at LoanDepot park, Monday at 6:40 PM ET.
+Jake Burger and his .375 on-base percentage over his past 10 games (83 points higher than his season-long percentage), will be in action for the Miami Marlins against the Houston Astros and Cristian Javier on August 15 at 6:40 PM ET.

 Jake Burger Game Info & Props vs. the Astros